 Global Executive Summary

-Borrower-Based Measures (BBMs) have been reinforced in several countries to directly target housing credit risks and ensure financial stability.
-Bulgaria, Croatia, and Greece have implemented or strengthened BBMs, such as stricter Loan-to-Value (LTV) ratios, Debt-Service-to-Income (DSTI) limits, and loan maturity caps.
-Austria's continued cautious approach also contributes to this objective.
-These measures are designed to combat the risks associated with excessive household indebtedness, rapid credit expansion, and potential housing market overheating, thereby preserving credit quality and ensuring housing affordability for consumers.
+Borrower-Based Measures (BBM) have been actively implemented or reinforced in several countries, underscoring a continental objective to mitigate housing credit risks and ensure financial stability.
+Actions taken by countries such as Bulgaria, Croatia, and Greece, alongside Austria's continued cautious approach, primarily target stricter Loan-to-Value (LTV) ratios, Debt-Service-to-Income (DSTI) limits, and loan maturity caps.
+These measures are designed to address risks associated with excessive household indebtedness, rapid credit growth, and potential housing market overheating, thereby safeguarding credit quality and affordability.

 Latest Macroprudential News